Bumblefoot in Rabbits: Causes, Symptoms, and Effective Treatments – March 2025

 4. Monitor Weight and Exercise

 The condition of rabbit feet strongly depends on their obesity levels.
-The additional weight carried by obese rabbits produces too much pressure on their feet thus increasing the risk for developing bumblefoot.
+The additional weight carried by obese rabbits produces too much pressure on their feet, thus increasing the risk of developing bumblefoot.

-A balanced diet along with regular exercise should be available to your rabbit because both elements help maintain proper weight.
-Regular movement activities stop your rabbit from being too sedentary while protecting them from medical problems caused by inactive behavior.
+A balanced diet and regular exercise should be available to your rabbit because both elements help maintain proper weight.
+Regular movement activities stop your rabbit from being too sedentary while protecting them from medical problems caused by inactive behaviour.

 Read more: Decoding Cat Tail Signs: What Your Feline Friend’s Tail Is Telling You – January 2025